College of Medicine Mission

 Our key strategic planning priorities are:

-It is the policy of the Texas A&M Health Science Center College of Medicine that no person shall be denied admission nor graduation on the basis of any disability, provided that the person demonstrates ability to meet the minimum standards set by the faculty for entry into and progression through the medical curriculum.
-Standards have been developed to achieve the Doctor of Medicine degree in preparation for postgraduate training and for licensure as a practicing physician.
-Additionally, the safety of the patient, on whom the medical education process is largely focused, must be the final and ultimate consideration.
+It is the policy of the Texas A&M College of Medicine that no person shall be denied admission nor graduation on the basis of any disability, provided that the person demonstrates the abilities to meet the minimum standards set forth herein.
+Standards are developed as criteria to achieve the Doctor of Medicine degree in preparation for post-graduate training in any of the varied fields of medicine, and for licensure as a practicing physician.
+Further, the safety of the patient, on whom the medical education process is largely focused, must be guarded as the final and ultimate consideration.
+Therefore, it is not only reasonable, but also essential for good patient care, to require minimum standards for the education of physicians.

-The College of Medicine recognizes that certain student disabilities can be accommodated without compromising standards required by the college and the integrity of the curriculum.
-The college is committed to the development of innovative and creative ways of opening the curriculum to competitive and qualified candidates with disabilities, while protecting the care of patients.
+The College of Medicine recognizes that certain student disabilities can be accommodated without compromising the standards required by the college and the integrity of the curriculum.
+The College of Medicine is committed to the development of innovative and creative ways of opening the curriculum to competitive and qualified disabled candidates, while protecting the care of patients.

 A detailed copy of the Standards for Completion of the Curriculum may be obtained from: